dpharris/OlcbRefresh/README.md

 It consists of:
  - System/Application Messaging
-   - PCE - Events
+   - PCE - Event Messages
+     - These are *unaddressed* EventID messages.
-     - Implements *Producer/Consumer Events* (64-bit)
+     - They implement *Producer/Consumer Events* (64-bit)
      - EventIDs are globally unique 64-bit numbers.
-     - These are *unaddressed* EventID messages.
+     - These are one-to-many messages.
-     - 1:N.
-   - Datagrams
+   - Datagram Messages
-     - These are *addressed* messages containing up to 70-bytes of data.
+     - These are *addressed* messages containing up to 70-bytes of data in a single message.
-     - 1:1.
+     - These are one-to-one messages.
-   - Streams
+   - Stream Messages
-     - These are *addressed* messages carrying unlimited data.
+     - These are *addressed* messages carrying unlimited data in multiple messages.
-     - 1:1.
+     - These are one-to-one messages.
  - System/Housekeeping
    - Link - establishes and maintains the node's link to the network
      - Announces state of Node